hfr/Lychee-LDAP/app/LDAP/readme.md

 In ldap_server the LDAP server name need to be set.
 For redundant installations a list of servers separated by comma might be used.

-The bind dn might should be set if the LDAP server does not support annonymous binding together with the password of the binding account.
+The bind dn might be set if the LDAP server does not support annonymous binding together with the password of the binding account.

-In ldap_user_tree the base dn need to be set, where the users can be found.
+In ldap_user_tree the base dn needs to be set, where the user entries can be found.
 This dn is used in all LDAP searches.

-In ldap_user_filter the filter for selecting valid lychee users need to be set. %{user} will be replaced by the login name.
+In ldap_user_filter the filter for selecting valid lychee users need to be set. %{user} will be replaced by the login user name.

-In ldap_upload_filter a filter for selecting lychee users which are allowed to upload files to lychee.
-This option needs to be set if the option should be managed by the LDAP server.
-Usually the LDAP server manages this option by a group membership and then the a string to filter for this group membership need to be set in ldap_upload_filter.
+In ldap_upload_filter a filter for selecting lychee users might be configured which are allowed to upload files to lychee.
+This option needs to be set if this option should be managed by the LDAP server.
+Usually the LDAP server manages these options by a group membership and then a string to filter for this group membership need to be set in ldap_upload_filter.

 #### Advanced Settings